jhildenbiddle/css-vars-ponyfill/docs/index.md

 CSS selector matching `<link rel="stylesheet">` and `<style>` elements to exclude from those matched by [options.include](#optionsinclude).

-**Tip:** The default value is the *safest* setting, but it is not necessarily the fastest.
-For the best performance, avoid unnecessary CSS processing by excluding CSS that does not need to be ponyfilled.
+**Tip:** For the best performance, avoid unnecessary processing by excluding elements that do not need to be transformed.
 See [options.include](#optionsinclude) for an alternate approach.

 **Example**